jhsware/isomorphic-schema/README.md

 ### Creating a Form Renderer ####

 Rendering a form from a schema is not very difficult but there are several features you need to make sure you support.
 If you want to create your own form renderer you should take a look at an existing implementation and make the changes that suit your purpose.
-For server side template based rendering engines check the NPM-package `kth-node-formlib` and for React style isomorphic form rendering look at `protoncms-formlib` https://github.com/jhsware/protoncms-formlib
+For server side template based rendering engines check the NPM-package XXX (to be published) and for React style isomorphic form rendering look at `protoncms-formlib` https://github.com/jhsware/protoncms-formlib

 ### Creating a Field Widget ####